 Frequently Asked Questions

-Grant Programs, Endowed, and Grinnellink funding may be used for expenses directly related to a summer internship.
-For example: travel to and from the internship site, housing, daily transportation, and meals.
-Funding is NOT to be used for wages, future expenses, personal items, product purchases, program fees, etc. On-campus experiences are NOT eligible for Grant or Endowed funding.
+How can I spend my summer funding stipend?
+Grant Programs and Endowed funding may be used for expenses directly related to a summer internship.
+For example - travel to and from the internship site, housing, daily transportation, and meals.
+Funding is NOT to be used for lost wages, future expenses, personal items, product purchases, program fees, etc. On-campus experiences are NOT eligible for Grant or Endowed funding.

 Non-Grinnell Funding Opportunities